mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 To connect, ensure the TX pin from the ESP32 is connected to the transceiver's TX pin, and the RX pin is connected to the transceiver's RX pin.

 **Now, you have it all connected and can't wait to try?
-Go here [set it up as in the quick start guide for the ready made .bin :](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/releases/tag/v0.96)**
+Go here [set it up as in the quick start guide for the ready made .bin](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/releases/tag/v0.96)**